scalameta/mdoc/docs/docusaurus.md

 - `sbt docs/mdoc`
 - `cd website && yarn install && yarn run build`
-- creates `website/build/index.html` that redirects to the path `myproject/`
+- creates `website/build/index.html` that redirects to `/myproject/`
 - relativizes all links in the generated html so that it can be hosted on http://static.javadoc.io/

-The static website is generated in the `website/build` directory.
+The static website gets generated in the `website/build` directory.
 You can copy these files over to any static HTTP server to host your website.

 ## Publish to GitHub pages locally